mhaik/mhaik.github.io/_pages/about.md

 👨🏻‍💻 I'm a final year student in Modelling and Data Science program.

-🔬 My research interests focused on databases and uncovering data insights.
+🔬 My interests are focused on databases and uncovering data insights.
 I'm actively looking for an internship!

 📚 I'm currently working towards my BE's Thesis in the field of XXXXXXXX.